 It has a Good rating and, in the most recent published inspection (June 2025), the school was judged to have maintained standards.
 Day-to-day, the evidence points to positive relationships, good behaviour, and an ambitious, well-sequenced curriculum, with reading and phonics described as strong.

 Reception admissions are coordinated through Kent County Council.
-The school publishes the application window for September 2026 entry as opening on 7 November 2025 and closing on 15 January 2026, with offers released on 16 April 2026.
+For September 2027 entry, applications open on 6 November 2026 and close on 15 January 2027, with offers released on 16 April 2027 and acceptances due by 30 April 2027.

 The school day is published as 8.50am to 3.20pm, with gates opening at 8.40am.
 Breakfast club is published as starting at 8.00am.
 After-school arrangements should be confirmed directly, as the school pages reviewed do not set out a school-run after-school club in the same way.